abelikoff/pi-plant-monitor/README.md

 collecting the sensor and watering stats.
 Once stats are gathered, they can be passed to a _stats processor_ object, which can perform custom processing of such stats.
-Such custom stats processor class is implemented as a subclass of `UpdateProcessor`.
+Such custom stats processor class is implemented as a subclass of `StatsProcessor`.
 Two example processors are provided:

-* `UpdatePrinter` simply prints the stats on _stdout_.
+* `StatsPrinter` simply prints the stats on _stdout_.
-* `UpdateCSVLogger` appends the stats to a CSV file.
+* `StatsCSVLogger` appends the stats to a CSV file.
 It also demonstrates how such processor can be configured via a special section in the configuration file.